NICE guideline review

 Since this work began, we have worked to gather the latest patient evidence and experience from children and adults, and share this with NICE, to inform the update of its guideline.

-- Our 2019 Big Survey of more than 4,000 children and adults with M.E. has informed all our submissions to NICE.
+- Our 2019 Big Survey of more than 4,000 children and adults with M.E. has informed all our submissions to NICE, including the October 2019 call for evidence.

 - We took a leading role in developing and promoting Forward M.E.'s 2019 survey of GET and CBT, with responses from more than 2,270, shared with NICE.